Anirudh-joshi-bit/bootloader/README.md

 * Jump to a firmware (1 or 2)
 * Safe jump
 * validate firmwae before running it
-* update a firmware using USART
+* streamline update a firmware via USART using Ring buffer and Write buffer
 * Logging using USART
-* Rollback system for reliable firmware update
+* Rollback system for powerloss resilience and reliable firmware update

 # Flash Layout